minnehack/website/content/sponsors.md

 <a href="/sponsor2021.pdf">See our sponsorship document here if you are interested in having your organization sponsor MinneHack!</a>

+Click on our sponsors' logos to learn more about them and their missions.
 <div class="sponsors sponsorship">
     <div class="platinum box" style="display: none;">
 		<h2>Platinum</h2>